bobbielf2/bobbielf2.github.io/source/_posts/2017-04-11-preserve-the-table-of-contents-when-converting-a-book-from-djvu-to-pdf.markdown

 ## 2. Convert the Table of Contents

-(Note: all materials in this section follow closely the [original answer] on StackExchange, except I did a very simple python program in Step 2.)
+(Note: all materials in this section follow closely the [original answer] on StackExchange, except I coded a very simple python program in Step 2.)

 [original answer]: https://superuser.com/a/915399

-Suppose now you have converted `book.djvu` into `book.pdf`, the former has a table of contests but the latter doesn't.
+Suppose now you have converted `book.djvu` into `book.pdf`, the former has a table of contents but the latter doesn't.

 ### Step 1. extract Djvu outline